What is Hyperledger Besu?

 The Hyperledger Foundation is an open source community focused on developing a suite of stable frameworks, tools and libraries for enterprise-grade blockchain deployments.
 It is a global collaboration, hosted by The Linux Foundation, and includes leaders in finance, banking, Internet of Things, supply chains, manufacturing and Technology.

 Private blockchain networks with Hyperledger Besu

 Typical examples include banks that want to transfer tokens between themselves, where these tokens are backed by some underlying currency.
 The reserves for this are ideally held with the central bank, in order to minimise collateral risks.
-And the point of using a private blockchain network is to avoid needing to rely on any third party when it comes to agreeing on what transactions took place, when and in what order.
+Using a private blockchain network, avoids the need to rely on third parties to agree what transactions took place, when and in what order.

 Removing the third party improves on costs you’d otherwise have to pay, and it’s also difficult for many major enterprises to agree to any such particular vendor.
 Additional benefits include T+0 settlement and 100% clarity on allocations.
-Trades are settled and allocated in real time as they are executed, not 2 days later as is often the case with traditional financial infrastructure.
+Trades are settled and allocated in real time as they are executed.
+With traditional financial infrastructure this often happens around 2 days later.

 - It’s battle tested and well supported, as it’s used on the public Ethereum mainnet

 - It’s beneficially licensed as open source software under the Apache 2.0 terms

 - It can be extended with plugins to add custom network functionality